Skip to content

 If you need to directly operate Redis, you can enter the Redis terminal to perform operations.

-Specific command as follows:
+The specific command is as follows:

 Bash